FA2024-Engineering-Industrial-Apps/app-hello-world/prompt/prompt_guide.md

 │   └───influxDB
 │       │   drive_kpi_calc_dashboard.json
 │       │

 ```

-REMEMBER, you can only modify the files in the folder `my_edge_app/program` or add some files and folders to realize some of the tasks' functions.
-Remember, **other file contents** cannot be changed.
+Remember, you can only add some files and folders to realize some of the tasks' functions.  **Other files** should keep the exact content.
 As a result, you should return ALL the files inside the whole project (not just files in `my_edge_app/program`!!) as a zip file after generating the code.

 Your first task is to build a pick-and-place machine that uses materials from different material rolls.
 This IE app should keep track of the current number of transistors, capacitors, and resistors.